shantanu-p01/ACC-LAB/docs/Lab 2 CloudTrail/README.md

-### AWS CloudTrail with CloudWatch and SNS – Detailed Step-by-Step Guide
+### Lab 2: AWS CloudTrail with CloudWatch and SNS – Detailed Step-by-Step Guide

 ---